happybeing/vdash/README.md

 ### Using vdash With a Local Test Network

-First clone the Autononomi repository and change directory into the cloned copy and checkout branch `stable`:
+First clone the Autonomi repository and change directory into the cloned copy and checkout branch `stable`:

 ```sh
 git clone https://github.com/maidsafe/autonomi